Are you weighing your options between AI and human transcription?

 Business transcription often deals with financial data, new businesses, earnings, and competitive strategies.
 It’s about transcribing with maximum accuracy and security for confidential content.
 Most business transcription agencies will agree to sign an NDA (Non-Disclosure Agreement).
 The document prohibits the transcription service from sharing confidential information.

-As business transcription is a broad topic, let’s break it down into the segments that use it the most:
+Because business transcription services can be a broad topic, let’s break it down into the segments that use it the most:

 - Commercial and private bankers